i3q2-sys/Ogre/README.md

 ANSIBLE_HOST_KEY_CHECKING=False     #do not touch
 ```

-In order to get the AWS access keys:
+Get the AWS access keys:

 **account name** > **My Security Credentials** > **Access keys (access key ID and secret access key)** > **Create Access Key**.
 And either download the file (rootkey.csv) or show the keys in order to copy them to the environment variables AWS_ACCESS_KEY, AWS_SECRET_ACCESS_KEY in the .env file.

+Get the SSH .pem key:

 Then simply go to the directory of the repository and type: